tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 “I don’t know who would do that.
 Why?
 What did we ever do to that inbred piece of shit?
 So senseless.
 God, I told the police everything.”

 This was beyond them.
 Beyond what the police could understand.
 I’d sound insane if I told them everything.
 Even after I’d blown Mutt’s jaw apart, I had omitted so much from my statement.
 Keeton didn’t need a motive.
-He felt like something ancient, a force of chaos that existed only to sow pain.
+He felt like it was ancient, a force of chaos that existed only to sow pain and reap a harvest of blood.

 “He didn’t need a reason, Doc.
 Not to drop off that monster.
 Not to burn down our clinic.
-He just wanted us to suffer.
+He wanted us to suffer.
 He wanted to watch us die.”

 Dr. Harkham was silent for a moment, my words hitting him like a blow.